 How do we decide between right and wrong?
 When do we behave well, when do we behave badly, and why?
 In this course, we will explore moral judgment and behavior—the evolution and development of human morality, its psychological and brain basis, and moral “pathology” in clinical populations.
-Topics will include: emotion, mind perception, self-concept, motivated cognition, group membership, and connections to religion, politics, and the law.
+Topics: emotion; mind perception; self-concept; motivated cognition; group membership; and connections to religion, politics, and the law.

 What is the relationship between morality and emotion?
 Do uniquely moral emotions exist?
 In what contexts do moral emotions arise?
 This course explores the nature of emotion and the nature of morality and their relationship, from the perspectives of social, cognitive, developmental psychology and neuroscience.
-Topics include: emotion regulation, pro-social behavior, inter-group attitudes, perspective-taking.
+Topics: emotion regulation; prosocial behavior; intergroup attitudes; perspective-taking.
+Jointly taught with Professor Jim Russell.

 PSYC 5543: Current Topics in Moral Psychology

 In this graduate seminar, students will engage with current themes and research on moral psychology.
 Topics: intentions and motivations; status, class, and power; punishment and forgiveness; free will and the self.